oszuidwest/zwfm-dabplus/README.md

 # ZuidWest DAB+

-This project is an experiment to implement a DAB+ broadcasting workflow using Opendigitalradio tools, aimed at creating a DAB+ multiplex for Streekomroep ZuidWest (covering allotments 49 and 50 in the Netherlands).
+This project aims to implement a DAB+ broadcasting workflow using [Open Digital Radio tools](https://www.opendigitalradio.org), aimed at creating a DAB+ multiplex for Streekomroep ZuidWest (covering allotments 49 and 50 in the Netherlands).

 ## Architecture